 If you have animals, you need to pre-plan for their care, including their lodging and food needs.
-Since there frequently is little warning before disasters, especially flash floods and wildfires, you need to prepare in advance, so that you quickly and safely can evacuate your home and have all your vital information and property with you.
+Since there frequently is little warning before disasters, you need to prepare in advance, so that you quickly and safely can evacuate your home and have all your vital information and property with you.
 If you have any advance warning, assume that the disaster will affect you, and prepare to safely leave if so ordered.
 It is far better to plan and prepare in advance than to risk your safety trying to remember to do everything while in crisis mode.

-31-9.
+31-8.
 Emergency Response Systems

 Any aging adult who lives alone is strongly encouraged to have an emergency response system and an emergency evacuation plan in place.
 At a minimum, an aging adult, especially someone who is mobility challenged, always needs to carry either a cordless phone or a cell phone and have "911" programmed into the phone.
-I recommend wearing a smart watch.
 Also needed are working smoke and carbon monoxide detectors and a kitchen fire extinguisher.
 Additionally, you must plan for the possibility of power and/or heat outage, including having battery powered lights or lanterns in each room and hallways.